 The strap of the black model (called Stealth) doesn't convince me.
 The grooves it has are too marked and it costs a little bit of work to tighten it.
 I haven't tried the strap of the orange model (called Amber), but it seems that it will be a little more comfortable.

-But don't worry... because as I say changing it is a matter of seconds, and it is compatible with any 25mm strap.
-And in case you were wondering, the Spartan Sport can also mount the new Spartan Baro straps, so you can "upgrade" it without any problems.
+But not to worry... because as I say changing it is a matter of seconds, and it is compatible with any 25mm strap.
+And in case you were wondering, the Spartan Sport can also mount the new Spartan Baro straps, so podrás "upgrade" without any problems.

 Using the Suunto Spartan Baro I can differentiate three different aspects that I want to briefly discuss: